kumpelblase2/virtual-flex-wrap/README.md

 `visibilityCheckInterval`: Interval in ms between checks if the user scrolled too far.
 Default: 100.

 `scrollContainer`: Container to use for detecting if the user scrolled outside of the visible area.
 Default: this component

+### Events

+`loaded`: Gets emitted when new items are being loaded i.e. displayed.
+It contains an array with two elements: start index, end index.
+E.g. : `[8, 12]`
+`unloaded`: Gets emitted when items are no longer being displayed and thus unloaded.
+It contains an array with two elements: start index, end index.
+E.g. : `[8, 12]`